Ball State University

-Ball State University (Ball State, State or BSU) is a public research university in Muncie, Indiana.
-It has two satellite facilities in Fishers and Indianapolis.
+Ball State University (Ball State or BSU) is a public research university in Muncie, Indiana, United States.
+The university has three off-campus centers in Indianapolis, Fort Wayne, and Fishers, Indiana.
+The university is composed of ten academic colleges.
+As of 2023, the university enrolled about 20,400 students with 14,900 undergraduates and 5,500 graduate and doctoral students.
+The university offers about 120 undergraduate majors and 130 minor areas of study and more than 100 masters, doctoral, certificate, and specialist degrees.

-On July 25, 1917, the Ball brothers, industrialists and founders of the Ball Corporation, acquired the foreclosed Indiana Normal Institute for $35,100 and gave the school and surrounding land to the State of Indiana.
+In 1917, the Ball brothers, industrialists and founders of the Ball Corporation, acquired the foreclosed Indiana Normal Institute and gave the school and surrounding land to the State of Indiana.
 The Indiana General Assembly accepted the donation in the spring of 1918, with an initial 235 students enrolling at the Indiana State Normal School – Eastern Division on June 17, 1918.
+Ball State is classified among "R2: Doctoral Universities – High research activity".